 Workshop IV: April 15-22, 2019

 Workshop I: October 15-22, 2017

-Workshop will meet for two hours every morning and each student will have the opportunity to workshop a manuscript up to 20 pages.
+Workshop meets for two hours every morning and each student (six total) will have the opportunity to workshop a manuscript up to 20 pages.
 Both Giancarlo DiTrapano and Chelsea Hodson will be present for each workshop meeting—fiction and nonfiction will be workshopped together.
-Each workshop will also involve a lesson from either Giancarlo or Chelsea—past lessons have included topics such as: how to write a great first sentence, how to use the physical body as a writing tool, and how to go about editing a book-length manuscript.
+Each workshop will also involve a lesson from either Giancarlo or Chelsea—past lessons have included topics such as: how to write a great first sentence, how to use the physical body as a writing tool, and how to use constraints to battle writer's block and inspire new ideas.

-Before arriving in Italy, each student will be expected to print, read, and mark up the other students' manuscripts and respond with a one-page letter to each student.
+Before arriving in Italy, each student is expected to print, read, and mark up the other students' manuscripts and respond with a one-page letter to each student.
 These letters will guide our discussions.